 Al Morrow has spent most of his life in rowing.
-As an athlete, his involvement culminated in 1976 when he was a member of the national rowing team that represented Canada at the Olympics in Montreal.
-The previous year he had won a bronze medal with the coxless four at the Pan-Am Games in Mexico City.
-He also participated in three World Championships-1970, 1974, and 1975.
+As an athlete, his involvement culminated in 1976 when he was a member of the team that represented Canada at the Olympics in Montreal.
+The previous year he had won a bronze medal with the coxless four at the Pan American Games in Mexico City.
+He also participated in three World Championships: 1970, 1974, and 1975.

-Soon after the ’76 Olympics Al Morrow became head coach of the men’s rowing team at UBC.
-Just a year later he was an assistant coach with the national team at the World Championships, and it has been in coaching that he has made his most significant contributions.
-Morrow became Head Coach of the University of Victoria’s rowing team in 1978.
+Soon after the 1976 Olympics, Morrow became Head Coach of the men’s rowing team at UBC.
+Just a year later he was made an Assistant Coach with the national team at the World Championships, and it has been in coaching that he has made his most significant contributions to rowing.
+Morrow became Head Coach of the University of Victoria rowing team in 1978.

 Over the course of the next decade, he led the team to two championship titles.
 It was during this time that he became National Head Coach, starting with the 1980 Olympic team.
-It was the first of six Olympics as a coach, and he also went on to coach Canadian rowers at over 17 world championships.
+The 1980 Olympics was the first of six Olympics as a coach for Morrow.
+He also went on to coach Canadian rowers at over 17 World Championships.

-Although he moved to the University of Western Ontario in 1988 to focus on women’s rowing, Morrow continued his work on the national level where he coached women’s rowing for some 16 years (1988-2004).
+Although he moved to the University of Western Ontario in 1988 to focus on women’s rowing, Morrow continued his work at the national level where he coached women’s rowing for 16 years (1988-2004).

-In all, his athletes have won a combined 25 World Championship and Olympic medals since 1991.
+In all, Morrow’s athletes have won a combined 25 World Championship and Olympic medals since 1991.

 - 1975 GOLD (M4-) – Pan American Games (as an athlete)

 - Attended the 1976 Olympics and the 1970, 1974 and 1975 World Championships as an athlete